jlee-snn/JavaGameProject/README.md

 Jian Liu

 Project Goal: To create an interactive java applet that utilizes data structure concepts.

-Note: All graphics/sprites used for final implementation were originally made by Joseph using Pixelator and Photoshop.
+Note: All graphics/sprites used for final implementation were originally made using Pixelator and Photoshop (Joseph Lee).

 ## How To Run